Rearranging windows and documents

 If the CTRL key is held while dragging, the window will always remain in a separate frame no matter where it is dropped.

-Between each two windows or documents there is a resize area, which is highlighted when hovered over with the mouse cursor.
-The mouse cursor also changes to indicate this.
-Resizing can be achieved:
+Between each two windows or documents is a resize area, which is highlighted when hovering over with the mouse cursor.
+Mouse cursor as well changes to indicate it.

 Resizing is canceled by pressing the ESC button.